 What Are Considered Sports Injuries?

-Some of the most common sports injuries that affect the hand and wrist include boutonniere deformity, bowler’s thumb, boxer’s fracture, handlebar palsy, and skier’s thumb.
-Read about conditions our Houston offices treat below.
+Sports enthusiasts often encounter injuries such as boutonniere deformity, bowler’s thumb, boxer’s fracture, handlebar palsy, and skier’s thumb.
+Discover the conditions treated at our Houston facilities below:

 This injury, which can be acute (recent, within 6 weeks) or chronic (beyond 6 weeks), affects the middle and distal joints of any finger, giving it a bent appearance due to tendon damage.
 Our Houston hand doctors recommend splinting for recent injuries and possibly surgery for chronic cases.

 Attributed to the compression of the ulnar nerve inside the thumb, this injury presents symptoms like numbness, tingling, inner thumb pain, and weakened thumb activity.
 It is commonly associated with bowling and can be effectively treated by our hand specialists in Houston.

 This injury, prevalent in Houston, involves a break in the metacarpal bones forming the knuckles, usually due to improper punching techniques or lack of protective gear.
 Symptoms include joint pain, swelling, bruising, and a snapping sensation during the break.
 Consult a hand surgeon within a week of the injury for the best outcomes.

 Also known as ulnar neuritis or ulnar neuropathy, this injury is common among Houston cyclists and mountain bikers.
 It arises from prolonged pressure on the ulnar nerve during biking, leading to symptoms like tingling, numbness from the forearm to the little finger, occasional arm pain, and grip weakness.
 Adjusting your biking posture can help, but if symptoms persist, seek our expert consultation.